 The principles for user-centricity, agreed upon in The 2017 Tallinn Declaration on Digital Government, remain quite generic and there is no guidance on what they mean in practice.
 Additionally, local authorities, contrarily to countries, lack the necessary data to compare their performance against that of others.

 UserCentriCities is a Horizon 2020 project that started in December 2020.
-Led by the Lisbon Council in partnership with Eurocities and VTT Technical Research Centre of Finland, it brings together six European municipalities and regions (Espoo, Milan, Murcia, Rotterdam, Tallinn and the Emilia Romagna region).
+Led by the Lisbon Council in partnership with Eurocities and VTT Technical Research Centre of Finland, it brings together 26 European municipalities and regions; the founding partners – Espoo, Milan, Murcia, Rotterdam, Tallinn and Emilia Romagna – and participating cities and regions: Arezzo, Barcelona, Catalonia Region, Brussels Capital Region, Ghent, Glasgow, Gothenburg, Helsinki, Kronoberg Region, Kyiv, Lisbon, Ljubljana, Madrid, Mataró, Odesa de Montserrat, Paris, Porto, Riga, Terrassa and Utrecht.

 UserCentriCities will build a platform for local authorities to help them assess and compare their performance with their peers, and to launch a European community of decision-makers that share experience, knowledge and lessons learnt about how to implement user-centricity.
 At the same time, the project will serve to confirm and recognise the importance of local government in delivering digital government.